ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
 >
-> When I was a kid, I made a really big sandcastle with my grandma.
+> What do you get if you lock a monkey in a room with a typewriter for 8 hours?
 >
-> Unfortunately, that didn't impress anyone at the cremation...
+> A regular expression.
 <!-- END_JOKE_SECTION -->